alyxshang/alyxshang/README.markdown

 - *To other GitHub users: If you would like to know more about the projects I am working on, you can view these at the link mentioned previously.
 Suggestions for possible collaborations and contributions will only be accepted via email.*
 - *To FOSS contributors: If you post any of my code and plan to modify it, you are free to do so if you mark that project as a fork of one of my projects and you do not violate any of the [license's terms](https://source.alyxshang.boo/alyxshang/fair-software-license).
 The license's term shall not be violated.*

-*Harassment, defamation, or malicious conduct will not be tolerated and may be addressed through appropriate channels.*

 *Yours sincerely,</br>*
 *Alyx*